joelparkerhenderson/demo-elixir-ash-backpex/README.md

 The rest of this page is a tutorial that teaches how to build this project from scratch.

-For the tutorial, we use the fake app name "MyApp".

-For the tutorial, we use the fake domain name "MyApp.MyDomain".

-In this repo, the real app name is "MyApp".

 ## Install dependencies

-Install Erlang, Elixir, and Postgres; use any way you like.
+Install Erlang, Elixir, and Postgres, any way you want.

 <details>
-  <summary>Install via mise</summary>
+  <summary>How we install via mise</summary>

-Use:
+Install:

 ```sh
 mise use erlang@latest